Futures and promises

 and Peter Hibbard called it eventual.

 A somewhat similar concept future was introduced in 1977 in a paper by Henry Baker and Carl Hewitt.

-The terms future, promise, delay, and deferred are often used interchangeably, although some differences in usage between future and promise are treated below.
+The terms future, promise, delay, and deferred are often used interchangeably, although there can be some differences in usage between future and promise.
 Specifically, when usage is distinguished, a future is a read-only placeholder view of a variable, while a promise is a writable, single assignment container which sets the value of the future.
 Notably, a future may be defined without specifying which specific promise will set its value, and different possible promises may set the value of a given future, though this can be done only once for a given future.
 In other cases a future and a promise are created together and associated with each other: the future is the value, the promise is the function that sets the value – essentially the return value (future) of an asynchronous function (promise).
 Setting the value of a future is also called resolving, fulfilling, or binding it.